top of page

 • Scalability Issues: Designs that work for small-scale prototyping may not be feasible or cost-effective for mass production.

-Key DFM Considerations for Medical Devices:
+Key DFM Considerations for Medical Devices

-1. Material Selection & Biocompatibility: Choosing the right materials is paramount in medical device engineering.
+Choosing the right materials is paramount in medical device engineering.
 Beyond functional requirements, consider:

-2. Geometric Complexity & Tolerances: Simplifying designs and minimizing complex features can significantly reduce manufacturing costs and improve yield.
+Simplifying designs and minimizing complex features can significantly reduce manufacturing costs and improve yield.

 • Tolerance Analysis: Carefully consider and justify tolerances.
 Tighter tolerances increase manufacturing difficulty and cost.